Boots exec sees Walgreen tie-up fueling sector M&A

 The combined company would also look at making acquisitions of wholesalers and retailers in new markets, Pessina said.

-The companies' respective position in their home markets gives them a big advantage, executives said.
+But the companies respective positions in their home markets gives them a big advantage, executives said.

-"I don't know that there are other brands out there that can be brought together (like these two)," Walgreen Chief Executive Greg Wasson told investors.
+"I don't know that there other brands out there that can be brought together (like these two can)," Walgreen Chief Executive Greg Wasson told investors.

-Analysts have questioned the deal's pricetag and Walgreen's decision to bet on a European company given the eurozone's debt crisis.
+Analysts have questioned the deal's pricetag and Walgreen's decision to make a bet on a European company given the eurozone's debt crisis.
 Walgreen shares hit a yearly low on Wednesday.

-When asked by an investor why Walgreen didn't simply opt to repurchase shares to boost earnings per share instead of putting billions on the line, Wasson said the "once in a lifetime" deal would help Walgreen grow for the next 20 years and touted Boots' international expertise and research and development abilities.

-The company also wants to become less reliant on the U.S. market, where sales have fallen because it no longer fills prescriptions for members of pharmacy benefits manager Express Scripts Holding Co (ESRX.O) and where there is growing pressure on drug reimbursement rates.

-Walgreen shares were up 2.9 percent to $30 in afternoon trading on Friday.
+Walgreen shares were up 2.9 percent to $29.99 in early afternoon trading on Friday.